Useful Apps For Travelling or Living in Singapore

-It’s been 5 plus years when I decided to relocate to Singapore.
+It’s been almost 6 years since I decided to relocate to Singapore.
 This article is to share the APPs that still remain on my phone and other alternative APPs for those in need.

 Essential Apps for Daily Life and Travel

-Because the bus planning is well developed and more convenient than the MRT in Singapore, if you need to take public transportation in Singapore, you need to take a bus normally.
+Because the bus transportation system is well-developed and it’s more convenient than the MRT in Singapore, if you need to take public transportation in Singapore, you need to take a bus normally.
 Google Map is my go-to APP for transportation planning.
 It has an estimated time of arrival of the bus, so it is very convenient for a person like me – a person who is not familiar with the roads and not sure when to get off the bus.
 Some people will install the Citymapper APP separately, but I am happy with Google Map.

 Food delivery: Grab, Deliveroo, Foodpanda

 Because of COVID, we often order food delivery.
-Most of the food merchants provide their services on Grab, Deliveroo, and Foodpanda.
+Most food merchants provide their services on Grab, Deliveroo, and Foodpanda.
 Many people install all those three apps so when you want to order a meal, you can instantly compare prices.
-But because I have issues in login and my perisous orders last time when I used Deliveroo and Foodpanda, I only keep Grab currently.
+But because I have issues using Deliveroo and Foodpanda, I only keep Grab currently.

 Attractions and activities tickets, travel reservations: Klook, Booking.com

-There are many Singapore attractions and activities tickets, hotel discounts, restaurant or SPA discount coupons on Klook, so it’s always good to check for promotions or activity ideas regularly.
-When my friends come to Singapore, I normally buy tickets on Klook (such as tickets for Gardens by the Bay or Skytrain tickets) in advice to buy in a cheaper price and save the time to queue up for tickets.
+There are many Singapore attractions and activities tickets, hotel discounts, restaurants, and SPA discount coupons on Klook, so it’s always good to check for promotions or activity ideas regularly.
+When my friends come to Singapore, I normally buy tickets on Klook (such as tickets for Gardens by the Bay or Skytrain tickets) in advice at a cheaper price and save the time to queue up for tickets.